Royal Rife, the Béchampian Heresy, and the Power of Forgetting

 Rife entered a period of depression and alcoholism.
 He made an attempted comeback in the 1960s, with a new partner, the electrical engineer John Crane.
 The lawyers took Crane down and got him sentenced to ten years in prison, serving only three by dint of subsequent legal victories.
 Rife left the country, exiling himself for ten years in Mexico.
 Returning to the States, he was eventually killed in a California hospital by a drug overdose that was not self-administered.
 Crane carried on the fight, compiling a thousand-page manual preserving the machine specifications and the MOR calibrations.

-Thus Western medicine is based — deliberately and knowingly so since Rife — on an incomplete theory of disease causation.
-Pasteur’s monomorphism, like wire-based electrical transmission, delivered a straight-forward and profitable business model: for every disease a germ; for every germ a pill, or vaccine.
+Thus Western medicine is based — deliberately and knowingly so — on an incomplete theory of disease causation.
+Pasteur’s monomorphism, like wire-based electrical transmission, delivered a straight-forward and profitable business model: for every disease a germ; for every germ a pill, or a vaccine.
 The entire pharmaceutical industry and the medical profession it controls are built on these myopic monomorphic principles.

-Cancer in the post-war era was built into a terrifying monster, but it was protected by a bigger monster, the corporations who profit from its simulated treatment, and their agents within the public institutions who pursue and persecute anyone — and there have been many — who have developed a cure.
+Cancer in the post-war era was built into a terrifying monster, but it was protected by a bigger monster, the corporations who profit from its treatment, and their agents within the public institutions who pursue and persecute anyone — and there have been many — who have developed a cure.

 And then, in the immediate post-war years, the final, sick joke in the history of cancer treatments: chemotherapy.

 Rhoads spear-headed the post-war campaign to purge Rife’s legacy.
-He prevented Dr Irene Diller from announcing the discovery of the cancer micro-organism to the New York Academy of Sciences m 1950; after Dr Caspe announced the same discovery in Rome in 1953, he choked off the funding for her New Jersey laboratory, instigated an IRS investigation against her, and succeeded in having her laboratory closed down.
+He prevented Dr Irene Diller from announcing the discovery of the cancer microbe to the New York Academy of Sciences m 1950; after Dr Caspe announced the same discovery in Rome in 1953, he choked off the funding for her New Jersey laboratory, instigated an IRS investigation against her, and succeeded in having her laboratory closed down.

-Just as Tesla’s technology was taken underground within the convert establishments of the military-industrial complex, so the cancer microbe was weaponised through intensive (secret) research in the 1960s, for use as an assassination tool.
+Just as Tesla’s technology was taken underground within the covert establishments of the military-industrial complex, so the cancer microbe was weaponised through intensive (secret) research in the 1960s, for use as an assassination tool.
 Rife’s work, like Tesla’s, remains active in our world, but only on the dark side.

 The pharmaceutical companies, the American Cancer Society, and the National Cancer Institute blithely maintain the pretence that no cure for cancer has ever been found.
-Surgery, radiation and chemical warfare remain the orthodox approaches, the latter in particular sucking huge amounts of profit out of a public indoctrinated by fear, from which the prescribing doctors receive considerable kick-backs.
+Surgery, radiation and chemical warfare remain the orthodox approaches, the latter in particular sucking huge amounts of profit out of a public indoctrinated by fear, and from which the prescribing doctors receive considerable kick-backs.

 What kind of medical system persecutes to death the inventors of real cures for the diseases that plague us?